-Medical engineering is the development of apparatus, systems or software, which help sick or injured people.
+Medical engineering is the development of machines, systems or software, which help sick or injured people.
 By using engineering methods and technology, we aim to identify diseases earlier, medicate them better and more exactly and ease the life of patients or handicapped persons.

 - ECG and electrogram signal analysis